In siege warfare, as in the open field, it is the gun which plays the chief part… it is with artillery that war is made.

 Mutual enmity between the two persisted until the middle of November, when Jacques Dugommier arrived in Toulon to replace Carteaux as field commander.
 A soldier of proven ability, Dugommier favored a more aggressive approach to the siege and quickly approved a plan conceived by Napoleon to seize Fort Mulgrave, from which French guns would be able to sweep the enemy fleet.
 Preparations were undertaken for an attack in which Dugommier’s main force would lead the way, followed by a reserve under Captain Bonaparte, who by this time had assembled over a hundred guns from forts throughout the coastal region, ringing the harbor with a series of batteries from which to deliver a deadly cross-fire.
 Though one of these batteries was captured and its guns disabled in a surprise Allied raid, a republican counter-attack led by Napoleon not only succeeded in recapturing the lost position but swept onward to take a key redoubt overlooking the northern end of the bay, capturing the English commander, General O’Hara, in the process.
 In addition to his technical expertise, the young artillery commander, it seemed, was also an inspired leader of men.

 The French flank now protected, the attack on Fort Mulgrave went forward despite heavy rains on the night of 16 December.
 Advancing under cover of darkness, the assault force drove the enemy from a pair of outlying redoubts and made ready to storm the main walls of the enemy’s formidable defenses.
 Several attempts to scale them were turned back, however, and as the main assault began to lose momentum the reserve force was ordered to advance in support.
 Once again showing a remarkable ability to lead by personal example, Napoleon led his men over a palisade and through a series of narrow gun ports in the main wall, receiving a flesh wound in hand to hand fighting with the enemy cannoneers.
 Meanwhile, inspired to fresh effort by the bold action of the reserve, the main force went forward again, and by dawn Fort Mulgrave was in French hands.
-As Napoleon had predicted, the capture of the fort proved decisive, and the next day masses of enemy troops as well as a good many royalist sympathizers could be seen crowding aboard the Allied ships preparatory to abandon Toulon.
-For his role in the victory Napoleon was promoted to brigadier general and placed in command of all French coastal defenses between Marseille and Nice.
+As Napoleon had predicted, the capture of the fort proved decisive, and the next day masses of enemy troops as well as a good many royalist sympathizers could be seen crowding aboard the Allied ships preparing to abandon Toulon.
+For his role in the victory, Napoleon was promoted to brigadier general and placed in command of all French coastal defenses between Marseille and Nice.

 With advancement came new dangers, however, for in the volatile politics of the times notoriety and success could quickly turn to disgrace and execution.
 With conspirators, real and imagined, scheming to destroy the Republic and restore Bourbon rule, the leaders of the National Convention in Paris had begun a ruthless campaign to suppress any and all resistance.
 By this time the triumph of the Montagnard had brought to power a former country lawyer named Maximilien Robespierre, whose rise to leadership of the grotesquely misnamed Committee of Public Safety would mark the beginning of the Terror.
 In speeches full of high-minded moralizing and tacit threats Robespierre made it clear that no one was safe from summary judgement and death, not even one of the great heroes of the Republic, Georges Jacques Danton, who was sent to the guillotine for crimes having more to do with his red-blooded lifestyle than anything else.
 A devoted husband and father, Danton was born on a farm and employed a Rabelaisian wit full of bawdy references to man’s animal nature.
 Robespierre, by contrast, was a life-long bachelor whose fastidious appearance and prudish manner belied a hidden ruthlessness.
 With the Convention’s ruling committee firmly under his influence, he gave free rein to a vengeance born of his own paranoid fears, orchestrating a series of political purges in which all legal recourse for accused persons was conveniently ignored.
 Unencumbered by legal constraints, the Committee proceeded with bureaucratic efficiency to send as many as sixty people a day to the guillotine, until the streets of the capital ran with blood and reeked of corpses.